allisterb/jemalloc.NET/README.md

 ### jembench CLI
 Examples:
 * `jembench hugearray -l -u --math --cold-start -t 3 4096000000` Benchmark math operations on `HugeArray<UInt64>` arrays of size 4096000000 without benchmark warmup and only using 3 iterations of the target methods.
-Benchmarks on huge arrays can be lengthy so you should carefully control
+Benchmarks on huge arrays can be lengthy so you should carefully choose the benchmark parameters affecting how long you want the benchmark to run,

-##Using the command-line program jembench